Peter Muennig

 Peter Alexander Muennig is an American public health researcher and professor in the Department of Health Policy and Management at Columbia University's Mailman School of Public Health.
 He was the founding director of the Global Research Analytics for Population Health (GRAPH) center at Columbia University.
 His research focuses on how to maximize population health by optimizing a mix of social and economic policies, particularly welfare and education interventions.
 This work generally combines randomized controlled trials (RCTs) with cost-effectiveness analysis.

 As of April 2025, Muennig has 11,845 citations, an h-index of 55, and an i10-index of 148.

 Early life and education

+Peter Alexander Muennig was born in April 1977, and is the son of the architect Mickey Muennig.
 Muennig earned his MD from the University of California, San Diego in 1994 and his Master of Public Health (MPH) from Columbia University in 1998.
 He has been a member of the American Public Health Association since 1996 and has served on the editorial board of Global Public Health.